 Elisa first joined Nature Communications as an editor in 2012.
 She spent the following six years in editorial roles at Nature Nanotechnology and Nature Energy, and as the Head of Editorial Process and Data Analytics for the Nature-branded journals.
 Elisa rejoined Nature Communications in 2019 as Editor-in-Chief, responsible for the overall editorial strategy of the journal.
 With a background in electronics and physics, she obtained her PhD at the University of Cambridge and was a postdoctoral researcher at the Hitachi Cambridge Laboratory.
 Elisa is based in London.

-Chief Physical Sciences Editor: David Gevaux
+Chief Physical Sciences Editor: Enda Bergin

 Managing Editor: Fiona Gillespie